In honor of President’s Day, let’s talk about every president of the United States that smoked weed!

 Another Ambassador to France, James Monroe, openly smoked hashish while abroad.
 He reportedly continued his marijuana use until he died.
 Monroe is still one the most open cannabis friendly Presidents in our country’s history.

 Far from the military’s official policy these days, famed U.S. Army General and President Andrew Jackson openly wrote in letters about smoking cannabis with the troops.
-Now that we know cannabis has incredible effectiveness in fighting Post Traumatic Stress Disorder, it is clear Andrew Jackson was ahead of the curve.
+Now that we know cannabis has incredible effectiveness in fighting post-traumatic stress disorder (PTSD), it is clear Andrew Jackson was ahead of the curve.
+Well, at least on that subject.
+We won’t go into his cruel and unjust policies towards Native Americans … we’ll leave that for another blog.

 The third and final military man on this list, Franklin Pierce was known to smoke marijuana with his troops during the Mexican-American War.
 He recounted his smoking habit in letters home, saying that being able to smoke hemp was the only good thing about the war.